-Before coming to study at the University of Amsterdam I had heard that there were many differences when it came to academia, some of which I learnt before I even arrived…however I would say that it is more different that I expected and it resulted in me struggling a little at the start.
-Therefore I thought it would be a good idea to write a blog post about it to prepare other students who want to study here.
+Before coming to study at the University of Amsterdam I had heard that there were differences when it came to academia, some of which I learnt before I even arrived.
+However, I would say that university here is more different than I initially expected which resulted in me struggling a little at the start.
+Therefore, I decided it would be a good idea to write a blog post about it to prepare other students who want to study here.

 When applying to study abroad I selected to study at the University of Amsterdam assuming that geography would be the same everywhere.
 However, once I got accepted I realised that in fact the UK is quite unique in teaching human and physical geography separately but under the same degree title.
 Instead, in most of Europe, physical geography is not a subject and instead it falls under the category of environmental science or earth sciences.
 This was the first issue I encountered.
 After much discussion with the study abroad office I was enrolled into the Sciences Faculty.
 I found it very difficult to find courses which I was interested in AND that I had the right prerequisites for to be able to take them.
 But eventually I managed to find enough courses and so that was sorted.

 As I was the first UoM student to ever study in the Science Faculty there was little information on how to chose courses and how the courses ran.
 I eventually found out that I didn’t need to sign up for my courses online, like previous students had, but instead I needed to email my exchange coordinator at UvA and she would enrol me.